mmaulwurff/weapons-menu/README.md

 ## Other weapons are supported, but require initial setup

-When you load weapon set that is by Weapon Menu out of the box, a message will appear with a suggestion to try Autodetection.
-To autodetect
+When you load weapon set that is by not supported by Weapon Menu out of the box, a message will appear with a suggestion to try 'wmauto' script:
-weapons:

 1. After you load Weapon Menu with your weapon mod, after the level starts, enter 'wmauto' in console.

-2. Relax for 45 seconds.
+2. Relax and wait until the detection process is finished.
+The script will report the progress.
 Do not do anything while script works, even if you think script does strange things or does nothing.
 Doing something will mess up the results.

 3. When script is finished, it reloads the level, taking away all weapons except starting weapons, so it is wise to run it at the start of a new game.

-4. Then autodetected weapon set will be remembered until the new autodetection will be run, so you can play a megawad or a bunch of maps with the same weapon mod.
+4. Then detected weapon set will be remembered until the new detection will be run, so you can play a megawad or a bunch of maps with the same weapon mod.
 Remembered weapon set will be also stored in a save.
-But if you autodetect one weapon set, save the game with it, then autodetect another weapon set and load first save with first weapon set, autodetection data will only last until new level is started.
-Then you will have to autodetect again and lose acquired weapons or play without the Menu.
+But if you detect one weapon set, save the game with it, then detect another weapon set and load first save with first weapon set, detection data will only last until new level is started.
+Then you will have to detect again and lose acquired weapons or play without the Menu.

 5. Autodetection system has the following limits:
    * no more than 250 weapons in a weapon set.
-   * weapon names are composed of internal names, so they may be a bit inaccurate.
+   * weapon names are composed of internal names, so they may be inaccurate.
    * autodetection will detect all the weapons that are in a mod (within limits), even if they are unobtainable in a game.
 So it is recommended to use an option to hide not acquired weapons.